 When a company decides they are ready to take action in either establishing or upgrading technology, or even improving the existing infrastructure of an audiovisual system, it can make for a much smoother process if they understand the steps an AV integrator goes through, the questions they ask, and why they do what they do.

-To assist companies that are planning to partner with an AV integrator, we have taken some of the most common scenarios and questions that come up on an almost daily basis and are sharing them now with you.
-This behind the scenes view of the process from the integrator’s point of view can be invaluable in helping clients understand more about what to expect in their own audiovisual journey with a provider.
+To assist companies that are planning to partner with an AV integrator, we have taken some of the most common scenarios and questions that come up on an almost daily basis and answered them below.
+This behind-the-scenes view of the process from the integrator’s point of view can be invaluable in helping clients define AV integration and understand more about what to expect in their own audiovisual journey with a provider.

-The Top 2 Things to Know Before You Contact an AV Integrator
+The Top 2 Things to Know Before You Contact an Audiovisual Systems Integrator

-It may seem like reaching out to a professional AV integrator is just the tip of iceberg, and in many ways it is, but it does require two key pieces of information before you make contact with them:- Shared vision – The term essentially means that the vision you communicate to the integrator should be shared among your company’s key leadership.
+- Shared vision – The vision you communicate to the integrator should be shared among your company’s key leadership.
 If the IT lead calls and communicates a vision that is different from a chief operating officer’s which is also different from an executive’s, chances are that the final technology proposal will not be up to snuff for at least one or more individuals.
 Develop your company’s shared technology vision before you initiate contact with an AV integrator.

 - Budget – Know your budget for the project.
 This does not mean that the entire budget will need to be used, but it does give integrators a starting point for knowing if certain technology is automatically off the table due to budget concerns.

-What to Expect in Your Consultation with an AV Integrator
+What to Expect in Your Consultation with an Audiovisual Integration Specialist

 - Engaging in a question-and-answer session – There can be hundreds of different ways to get a boardroom or conference room connected, so in an effort to be respectful of all parties’ time, expect the integrator to ask a myriad of questions.
-These questions are not asked to pile on possible solutions and strategically increase the cost of a project, but rather these questions will help them determine the functionality of a room as it relates to the client’s intended goals.
+These questions will help them determine the functionality of a room as it relates to the client’s intended goals.

-- Determining building access – Some audiovisual system installs can require a great deal of equipment and products that will need to be transported inside the building.
-For this reason, it is critical to determine if the installation crew will be able to park right at the building or will have to transport materials from several blocks away.
-Another consideration is if the space is not located on the first floor of a building and will require the use of an elevator.
+- Determining building access – Some audiovisual system installs can require a great deal of equipment and products that will need to be transported inside the building, so it is critical to identify any challenges to accessing the building, such as stairs or lack of parking.

 - Waste management – It is important to note if the facility has the capability to dispose of project-related waste such as packing materials, Styrofoam, and cardboard boxes.
 If not, it may require the provider to repack all the waste and haul it away to dispose of it properly.